ambanum/political-ads-crowdsourcing-server/README.md

 Then, run the webserver.
 We suggest to use a production process manager for Node.js like [pm2](https://github.com/Unitech/pm2) or [Forever](https://github.com/foreversd/forever#readme).

+For information on how we deploy this app, you can take a look at the role `Political-ads-crowdsourcing-server` in our [disinfo.quaidorsay.fr-ops repository](https://github.com/ambanum/disinfo.quaidorsay.fr-ops.git)

 - - -